 We can define the scope of your project as ‘the work that must be accomplished to deliver a product with agreed-upon features.’
 As this is the case, the final result of your project will dictate the scope, including all expectations regarding the length of your project.

 When anything happens that causes a change to either your project’s schedule or deliverable, you should take care to document the reason for (and nature of) the change.
 One document that allows you to accomplish this is a change order.
-This document details all of the information pertinent to the change; for example, updates in scope, site conditions, designs, and schedule.
+This document details all the information pertinent to the change, such as updates in scope, site conditions, designs, and schedule.

 Your change order can also include guidelines regarding the execution of the change order itself.
-It may seem redundant, or like overkill, particularly in the case of a small or unavoidable change.
-However, having everything written out will protect you and your team from liability.
+It may seem redundant or like overkill, particularly in the case of a minor or unavoidable change.
+However, writing everything out will protect you and your team from liability.
 It may also protect your payment at the end of your project.

 A change order should include the following information:

 - Contact information for the project owner and the contractor